-We assess shareholder's ability to support at "a3" in line with the weighted average shareholder rating of A3, which is one of the strongest assessments among all MDBs in our rated universe.
-91% of the shareholder capital is held by investment-grade issuers, while 64% of the weighted shareholders are rated Aaa or Aa.
+We assess shareholder's ability to support at "baa1" in line with the weighted average shareholder rating of Baa1.
+The downgrades of Belarus and Ukraine over the past few months have moved the average shareholder rating to Baa1 from the previous score of A3.
+However, their combined shareholding is minimal at around 1%, thus our overall assessment of the strength of member support at "Very High" is not changing.
+91% of the shareholder capital is held by investment-grade issuers, while 64% of subscribed capital is provided by shareholders that are rated Aaa or Aa.
 Also, the shareholder base is broad and regionally diverse, limiting correlation between shareholders' creditworthiness.
 The single-largest shareholder is the United States (Aaa stable, 10.1%), with France (Aa2 stable), Germany (Aaa stable), Italy (Baa3 negative), Japan (A1 stable) and the United Kingdom (Aa3 negative) each holding a share of 8.6%, while borrowing members account for just 14.5% of the total.
 The EBRD continues to attract new shareholders, with the United Arab Emirates (Aa2 stable) and Algeria becoming the latest members in 2021.

-Exhibit 10
+Exhibit 7

 EBRD's shareholder base is highly-rated

-Weighted average shareholder rating by MDB (January 2023)
+Weighted average shareholder rating by MDB (June 2023)

-Exhibit 11 ...with large shareholdings of EU countries and the US % of subscribed capital
+...with large shareholdings of EU countries and the US % of subscribed capital

-[1] Includes European Community and European Investment Bank each at 3.0%; France, Germany, Italy each at 8.6%.
+$\label{eq:community} \mbox{Includes European Community and European Investment Bank each at $3.0\%; France, Germany, Italy each at $8.6\%.$

 [2] Includes Russia at 4.0%.
+Source: EBRD, Moody's Investors Service